viancavarma/326-Team-5/m2/ui-diagrams.md

 ## Tips Screen
 The Tips screen is designed as a resourceful page where users can find practical advice on how to manage their finances more effectively.
 ![6](https://github.com/user-attachments/assets/732ec958-4245-4f00-b210-c6dc16087a86)
-It dynamically generates financial advice based on the user's expenditure data and savings goals.
-After the user enters their spending information and defines their savings goals, a simple algorithm analyzes the data to identify spending patterns and areas where the user can improve.
-The algorithm compares the user's spending habits to their goals and provides relevant tips to help them save more effectively.
+Generates financial advice from an array for the user to look at.
+Also allows for them to add their own tips for themselves in the future.
+As a brief summary the tips section will also provide two areas where the user could improve on their spending habits.
+Lastly on the right hand side, the user can navigate to different financial advisors as another resource.
-This feature provides personalized advice, helping users to stay aligned with their savings goals by offering tailored suggestions.
+This feature provides personalized advice, helping users to stay aligned with their savings goals by offering helpful suggestions.

 ## Notes Screen
 The Notes screen provides a simple and intuitive interface for users to track important financial reminders and tasks related to their budgeting or saving goals.